Nicholas Wilder Gallery

 Biographical/Historical Note: Art gallery; Los Angeles, Calif.
 Est. 1965; closed 1979.
 Nicholas Wilder was considered Los Angeles' leading contemporary art dealer during the 1960s and 1970s.
 He opened the gallery on La Cienega Boulevard in 1965 during the street's heyday as a "happening place."
 He discovered emerging young artists and made them known not only in Los Angeles but in New York City as well.
 In 1970, he moved his gallery from La Cienega to Santa Monica Boulevard and by 1979, his best known artists had moved next door to the James Corcoran Gallery, prompting Wilder to leave Los Angeles for New York City, where he worked not as a dealer but as an artist, specializing in abstract assemblages.
 Wilder died in July 1989.

-Donated 1998 by Matthew Curtis Klebaum, at one time an employee of the gallery.
+Donated 1998 by Matthew Curtis Klebaum, a friend of Wilder's and a former employee of the James Corcoran Gallery.

 How to Use this Collection